BytecodeAgency/Coding-Standards/README.md

 ## To do

 * Add all stuff from the current PDF file
-* Add stuff from Asana to here as addition of the PDF
 * Go more in depth to get some more info about certain js/css stuff
 * Add default folder structure of a project
 * Add the following files: